A draw for the ages

-Birth of another talented allrounder - although Mike Brearley believed that "with a slightly different psychosomatic constitution, Chris Old could have been one of cricket's great players, instead of being merely an extremely good Test player".
-His reasons for missing Test matches were almost in the Chris Lewis class - but he nevertheless took 143 Test wickets, including four in five balls (the other was a no-ball) against Pakistan at Edgbaston in 1978, and helped Geoff Arnold dismiss India for 42 at Lord's in 1974.
+Birth of talented allrounder Chris Old, who Mike Brearley believed "with a slightly different psychosomatic constitution" could have been one of cricket's great players.
+Old's reasons for missing Test matches were almost in the Chris Lewis class - but he nevertheless took 143 Test wickets, including four in five balls (the other was a no-ball) against Pakistan at Edgbaston in 1978, and helped Geoff Arnold dismiss India for 42 at Lord's in 1974.
 At Headingley in 1981 he hit a crucial 29 and then grabbed the key wicket of Allan Border as Australia fell apart in the second innings.

 A late starter was born.
 Although he didn't play for India till he was 31, Dilip Doshi's slow left-arm brought him 114 Test wickets.
-Bespectacled and patient, he took 6 for 103 on his debut against Australia in Madras in 1979-80, and 6 for 102 at Old Trafford in 1982.
-He and Australian legspinner Clarrie Grimmett are the only men to take 100 Test wickets after having made debuts when they were past 31.
+Bespectacled and patient, he took 6 for 103 on his debut, against Australia in Madras in 1979-80, and 6 for 102 at Old Trafford in 1982.
+He is one of four bowlers to have taken 100 wickets after making their Test debuts past age 30, alongside Clarrie Grimmett, Saeed Ajmal and Ryan Harris.

 More mammoth batting by Bill Ponsford (see 18 and 19 December).
 He and Edgar Mayne put on 456 for Victoria v Queensland in Melbourne, still the highest opening stand in first-class cricket in Australia.